Imaginary gap-closed points and dynamics in a class of dissipative systems: Relation to the Liouvillian dynamics

 Due to the dissipative nature of the system, $\operatorname{Re}(\lambda_{n})\leq0$ always holds.
 The Liouvillian gap is defined as $\Delta=\min\left[ 2\operatorname{Re}\left( -\lambda_{n}\right) \right]$, which is crucial to the long-time dynamics.
 A finite gap implies exponential convergence towards the steady state, while a vanishing gap implies algebraic convergence \cite{PhysRevLett.123.170401,PhysRevLett.111.150403}.

 Using a method similar to Sec.~\ref{Sec:2}, we can demonstrate that the damping matrix $X$ of the open chain under PBC also has universal Liouvillian gapless points.
 We can check our conclusion numerically with a specific model.
-Let the hopping $t_m = 0, m=2,3,\cdots,n$, we can take the distribution of dissipators to be randomly distributed within 0.4 and 0.6 and get the Liouvillian spectrum [Fig.~\ref{FIG8}(b)].
+Let the hopping $t_m = 0, m=2,3,\cdots$, we can take the distribution of dissipators to be randomly distributed, namely $L_x=\sqrt{\gamma_x} c_x^B$, where $\gamma_x$ is a random number within $0.4$ and $0.6$, it varies for each $x$.
+And we get the Liouvillian spectrum [Fig.~\ref{FIG8}(b)].
 We can see that if the condition of Eq.~(\ref{eq:connection_condition}) can be satisfied, the Liouvillian spectrum can have Liouvillian gapless points, which correspond to the eigenmodes of the form $\left(1,0,e^{ik},0,e^{i2k},0,\cdots,e^{ikN},0\right)$.
 These modes can be viewed as dark modes, which lead to the algebraic convergence towards the steady state in the bulk [Fig.~\ref{FIG8}(c)].
 Here, we already replaced the loss probability on B sites $P_x$ with the steady-state density on B sites $n^B_x$, which can be written as \cite{PhysRevB.108.235422}

 Comparing Eq.~(\ref{eq:pxgf}) and Eq.~(\ref{eq:pxgf2}), we can find the equivalence between the loss probability $P_x$ and the steady-state density $n^B_x$.
 Results show that the Liouvillian gapless points are indeed only related to the properties of Hermitian Hamiltonian under PBC and irrelevant to the dissipation of the system.